nilesh-kr24/Business-model-canvas/README.md

 # Business-model-canvas
-Avisual overview with 9‐key building blocks to improve the business model hyper‐specific for Fin‐Tech firms and adapt able for FMCG, BFSI, Healthcare, Retail and Media, etc
+A visual overview with 9‐key building blocks to improve the business model hyper‐specific for Fin‐Tech firms and adapt able for FMCG, BFSI, Healthcare, Retail and Media, etc.

+It is indepth analysis of business model of PhonePe company.